balazs-volcsei/shared-list-android/PRIVACY-POLICY.md

 To provide and improve our service, we collect several types of information:
 *   **Account Information:** When you sign in using Google, we collect your email address, display name, and profile picture URL.
 This is used to identify you and sync your lists across devices.
 *   **User Content:** We store the checklists, items, and descriptions you create.
 This data is stored securely in Google Firebase and is only accessible by you and the users you explicitly choose to share your lists with.
-*   **Usage Data:** We use Firebase Analytics to collect anonymous information on app usage (e.g., button clicks, screen views) to improve the user experience.
+*   **Usage Data:** We use Firebase Analytics to collect anonymous information on app usage (e.g., button clicks, screen views) to improve the user experience. **You can opt out of anonymous analytics collection at any time through the Settings menu within the app.**

 ### 3. Third-Party Services
 The app uses third-party services that may collect information used to identify you: